Dance education: Factors influencing dance education

 The ability to pursue dance education through stages of formal education and later as a career is defined by a number of different factors.

 Physical fitness

 The ability to meet the physical demands of a given task is crucial in being able to perform dance.
 Professional and pre-professional dancers exhibit greater than average flexibility and muscular strength.
 It is essential for dancers to maintain muscle mass as it directly influences strength production.

 Memory

 Dancers are found to have higher than average muscle memory that allows them to recall dance movements of a given choreography.
 Professional dancers, especially, are known to have an outstanding long-term memory.

+According to a study conducted by Harvard Medical School, dance improves brain health by being a very great stress reliever as well as produces serotonin.
+Overall, dance helps with long-term memory and spatial recognition.

 Musicality

 Musicality encompasses four main elements of rhythm, melody, harmony and tone colour.
 Dance students naturally respond to external stimuli with movement and are generally more sensitive to music.

 Personality

 Research examining correlations between personality traits and successful dance careers is extremely lacking Dance talent development across the lifespan: a review of current research.
 There are findings linking dancers to such personality traits like openness to new experiences and creativity.
 However, there is not enough empirical evidence to conclude that certain personality traits lead to higher success in pursuing dance education.